<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Advantages of Ku-Band Systems

-If you are designing a Ka or Ku band system, then finding RF components with low noise (especially the local oscillator) is probably at the top of your list, as it should be.
+If you are designing a Ka-band or Ku-band system, then finding RF components with low noise (especially the local oscillator) is probably at the top of your list, as it should be.

-The relatively high band width of Ka and Ku band systems allow them to transmit data, video, voice, etc. at a silky smooth rate.
+The relatively high bandwidth of Ka-band and Ku-band systems allow them to transmit data, video, voice, etc. at a silky smooth rate.
 If the phase noise of the local oscillator is too high, these transmissions will become noisy and will fail.
-Selecting a low phase noise oscillator becomes critically important.
+Selecting a low phase noise oscillator is critically important.

 Want to learn more about the effects of phase noise for various applications?
 Download our FREE Visual Guide.